HoonHenry/goorm-assignment-5/README.md

 # If using linux(amd64, ubuntu 20.04)
 # In the bare-metal
 ./setup_linux.sh # or run a few command that you need from the script file

+# Login into the terraform cloud
+terraform login

+# Register the AWS access token,
+# if you don't have one, please create one
+aws configure
 ```

 ## Set up the cluster